oat-sa/taohub-articles/articles/Frontend/Architecture/coding-guide.md

 ### SASS/CSS

  - Do not use `!important`, never.
- - Do not use inline style, ie `style="font-size:16px"`.
+ - Do not use inline style, ie `style="font-size:16px"`, never.
  - When grouping selectors, keep individual selectors on a single line.
  - Include one space before the opening brace of declaration blocks for legibility.
  - Each declaration should appear on its own line for more accurate error reporting.
  - End all declarations with a semi-colon.
- - Avoid specifying units for zero values, it has no meaning and makes code less readible.
+ - Avoid specifying units for zero values.
  - Keep classes lowercase and use hyphens (not underscores or camelCase).
 Dashes serve as natural breaks in related class.
- - class names should reflect a classification : use names that describe the semantic purpose of the element, rather than the presentation of the element
+ - Use class names that describe the purpose of the element, rather than the presentation of the element : do not use classes like `.center` or `.column` nor `.button` but instead `.user-profile`, `.highlighted-stimulus` or `notification-area`.
- - Every selector needs to be scoped, as much as possible, for example for a component, all style must be scoped within the element root selector
- - Do not use IDs and tag selectors to write style rules.
-This has bad side effects, affects optimal rendering and makes code less reusable.
+ - Except for base styles (reset, normalize, base and font) every rule must be scoped, by the class name of the component or a root component.
+ - Try to avoid IDs in selector as much as possible and global tag selectors.
+Instead try to always scope the selection.
- - Selection must be done by following the semantic of the DOM ie. `.actions > button` or `.actions > [role=button]` instead of `.actions > .btn`)
+ - Selection must be done by following the semantic of the DOM ie. `.actions > button` or `.actions > [role=button]` instead of `.actions > .btn`
  - Place media queries as close to their relevant rule sets whenever possible.
 Don't bundle them all in a separate stylesheet or at the end of the document.
- - Don't write vendor prefixes (configure autoprefixer instead).
+ - Don't write vendor prefixes (configure *autoprefixer* instead).
  - Avoid unnecessary nesting and too many nesting levels.
- - Mixins and functions should be as simple as possbile, serve only one purpose and be documented.
+ - Mixins and functions should be as simple as possible, serve only one purpose and be documented
+ - Use variables for colors, and units that are used in multiple locations

 ## Best practice & Patterns

  JavaScript is an open language, that let's you write code in very different ways, even in different paradigms, from prototypal object oriented to functional programming.
 In TAO we've selected some programming paradigms and patterns over others.
-The goal is to bing some consistency accross the platform.
+The goal is to bring some consistency and shared practices across the platform.

 ### Don't repeat Yourself

-Andy Hunt, The Pragmatic Programmer
-> "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system"
+> "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system."
+*Andy Hunt, The Pragmatic Programmer*

 The simple principle will lead to code easier to maintain.
+So if you write the same code multiple time, think about abstractions.
+Abstractions doesn't need to be too high level.

 ### KISS

-John Carmack, game developer :
 > "Sometimes, the elegant implementation is just a function.
 Not a method.
 Not a class.
 Not a framework.
 Just a function."
+*John Carmack, game developer*

 If your module needs to expose a function, then your module can expose only a function, especially when there's no state, no side effect!

-If multiple functions serve the same purpose they can be groupped into an object serving multiple and independant static methods :
+If multiple functions serve the same purpose they can be grouped into an object serving multiple and independent *static like* methods :

 ```js
 //a case module util